Visit Leslie Lookout Park: Toronto’s Newest Park and Beach

 What Else Is Close to the Park?

-If you’re headed to Leslie Lookout Park, there are plenty of other great spots nearby:
+If you’re headed to Leslie Lookout Park, there are plenty of other great spots worth visiting close to the nearby:

 - Tommy Thompson Park is just steps away.
 Tommy Thompson extends 5 km into Lake Ontario and is a natural habitat perfect for biking, hiking, and birdwatching (no dogs allowed).

 - Cherry Beach is just 3 km from the park.
-It’s easy to cycle or drive there passing the new Cherry Street Bridges and Polson Pier.
+It’s easy to cycle or drive there passing the new Cherry Street Bridges and Polson Pier – one of the best spots in Toronto to see the skyline.

 - Close to the both the Beaches neighbourhood and Leslieville.
 Both areas are full of boutique stores, cafes, and restaurants.

-Final Thoughts: Is Leslie Lookout Park Worth Visiting?
+Is Leslie Lookout Park Worth the Trip?
+Here’s My Take.